 Substitute House Bill No. 7134, also known as Public Act No. 25-77, enhances protections under the state's anti-SLAPP (Strategic Lawsuit Against Public Participation) statute.
 The bill introduces new definitions and provisions regarding the rights of free speech, petitioning the government, and association in relation to matters of public concern.
 Notably, it defines "right of free speech" to include written communications made without actual malice concerning alleged crimes or discriminatory practices.
-The bill allows parties to file a special motion to dismiss complaints based on these rights, mandates an expedited hearing within sixty days, and stays all discovery until the motion is resolved.
+The bill allows parties to file a special motion to dismiss complaints based on these rights, mandates an expedited hearing process, and stays all discovery until the motion is resolved.

 Statutes affected: Raised Bill: 52-196a